Bendycar/QAA/QAA_Notebook.md

 The R1 adapter had a huge amount of matches in R1, and none in R2.
 I ran similar commands for all other combinations for all 4 files, and found the same results.

+To determine the proportion of reads with adapters trimmed, I looked at the slurm output for cutadapt and found this:

+  Read 1 with adapter:                 543,021 (3.7%)
+  Read 2 with adapter:                 607,660 (4.1%)

 ### 9/7/24:

 Working on setting up the trimmomatic commands.
 I realized that I had to tell it if the files are gzipped or not, and I wasn't sure how cutadapt outputs its results.
 After a little googling, I found that the "file: unix command will tell me this.